m-a-d-n-e-s-s/madness/INSTALL.md

       executables that can only be safely used with 1 MPI rank, thus BUILD_SHARED_LIBS will be defaulted to OFF (i.e.
       MADNESS libraries will be build as static libraries).
 CMAKE_POSITION_INDEPENDENT_CODE is by default set to ON, thus MADNESS libraries can be linked into position-independent executables safely.
-MADNESS libraries can also be linked into a shared library, provided that *ALL* code using MADNESS is part of the *SAME* shared library.
+MADNESS libraries can also be linked into a shared library and used with more than 1 MPI rank, provided that *ALL* code using MADNESS is part of the *SAME* shared library.
-      E.g. to link MADNESS into a Python module compile MADNESS and all libraries using MADNESS as static libraries (with CMAKE_POSITION_INDEPENDENT_CODE=ON) and link them all together into a single module (same logic applies to shared libraries using MADNESS).
+      E.g. to link MADNESS into a Python module compile MADNESS and all libraries using MADNESS as shared libraries (with CMAKE_POSITION_INDEPENDENT_CODE=ON) and link them all together into a single module.

 ## External libraries